hepsycode/modelingOperationRec_ASE/LLM_Synthetic_Dataset/README.md

 GPT-4, GPT-3.5, and Gemini are proprietary, meaning their underlying details and weights are not shared publicly.
 They are generally accessed via paid APIs or cloud services.
 LLama3 is an open-source model, offering transparency and flexibility with its publicly available architecture and weights.
 We selected these LLMs because they represent the best proprietary and open-source technologies according to LMSYS LeaderBoard.

-This folder contains the dataset generated with the LLMs listed above.
+The folder D2 folder contains the dataset generated with the LLMs listed above.
+Prompt schemas are added in word files.